mvelarde238/mv23theme/readme.txt

 CHANGELOG
 **************************************************************************************************

+0.1.3 24-06-26
+- Components Wrapper Comp.
+Standarization
+- Fix :not(.components) that need component-spacing-separator when they have background, border or shadow

 0.1.2 24-06-22
 - Set a better version naming convention in readme.txt
 - disable_comments_styles global option implementation and comments_area shortcode